rajubushanam/chatlist/README.md

   list of messages to show on a specific page.
 We use javascript slice functionality to get messages between these two indices.
    - Based on current page number we recalculate the firstIndex and lastIndex every time the next/prev button is pressed.

+# Error Handling
+  - We have a very simple error handling for the app.
+If there is any error that gets into catch statements we set the hasError state and show the ErrorComponent.
+This Component shows there is an error and try again with a refresh, this helps the user to not see any debug messages or blank screen on the page.
+A better user experience.
+  - We can make this more advanced by using Toast containers on top of the screen with red color for errors and green for success messages.
 # Testing
   - Using jest and react-testing-library we are running few tests as below, we chose these testing libraries because they are suggested by React website, also they have good testing performance. react-testing-library always checks the component output which shouldnt change if UI remains the same, this makes things easy to test and the test cases will not need to change for any logic change in the component.